 The popularity of the palm grip can be attributed to the nature of how the hand relaxes across the mouse.
 It is the most natural way for a user to use a mouse for the first time and provides the most support.

-If you are a palm grip user you should be looking for a mouse that has a steep incline to support the palm.
+If you are a palm grip user you should be looking for a mouse that has a steep incline and arch to support the palm.
 In addition, palm users tend to go for mice that are wider and longer since they are resting their whole hand across the device.

 In terms of competitiveness, palm grip users can suffer since it can greatly reduce the precision and agility of your movement.
 This is particularly important when it comes to FPS games such as CSGO or PUBG.

 The reason for the lack of agility is due to the fact that palm grip users often use their forearm to support their movement which is slower but can be more consistent.

 Often for flick shots and snap movement the player is more likely to use a claw grip or fingertip grip.

 The palm grip does not give you the freedom of movement but it may potentially give you more consistent aim.

 That is not to say there isn’t any hugely successful professional FPS players that adopt the palm grip just that it is usually not the most agile or flexible of grips.

 What it comes down to is your own comfort and you may find that the palm grip gives you an edge over the following grips.

 The Claw Mouse Grip